subha-py/gamesapi/readme.md

     So to avoid that we have to use decorators.
 2) Content type in rest api:
     We also have to support different return types in rest api only application/json return in bad design.

+3) Using api_view decorator:
+    actually makes a subclass of rest_framework.views.APIView and it handles many thing like

+    a.
+It responds with proper status code to unsupported request verbs.

+    b.
+If request.data is used and parsers are not able to parse, then it will respond with proper status code.

+    c. default parsers are jsonparser(application/json), formdata_parser(application/x-www-form-urlencoded), MultiPartParser(multipart/formdata).

+    d. default renderers are JSON renderer(application/json) and Browsableapirenderer(text/html).

+    e.
+DEFAULT_CONTENT_NEGOTATION_CLASS is the restframework.negotiation.DefaultContentNegotiation class.
+    This class helps to judge the request "accept" attribute and use proper renderers.

+    f. csrf_exempt is also added

+4) For request type form(application/x-www-form-urlencoded):
+    The request.data is passed to rest_framework.parsers.FormParser before going to serializer.

+5) The browsable api will work after api_view decorator is added to a function, since it will add the accept type text/html response after that.

+6) Put vs Patch: Put means rewriting an existing row.
+Patch means updating one attribute of a row.